irfanbozkurt/shamirs-secret-sharing/README.md

 bun gen 10 3
 ```

 This will output a `outputs/main.leo` that contains all required Leo code to split a given secret and to recover it back, following given parameters.
-This will also prepare a `inputs/shamir.in` file in which user will put the inputs to the `recover` function (more on this later).
+This will also prepare a `inputs/shamir.in` file in which user will put the inputs for the `recover` function (more on this later).

 ### Splitting the secret